The 5 Wettest Places On Earth

 1. What location holds the record for Earth’s highest average annual rainfall, and what causes it?

 Mawsynram, located in the East Khasi Hills district of Meghalaya, India, is recognized as the wettest place on Earth.
 Annually, the rainfall is around 11,871 millimeters.
-The primary reason for this immense rainfall is its proximity to the Bay of Bengal, which contributes significantly to the heavy downpours.
+The primary cause of this immense rainfall is its proximity to the Bay of Bengal.
+This location contributes significantly to the heavy downpours.

 2. Why do certain areas around the world experience higher rainfall?